rileyvillanueva20-dev/final-project/README.md

 The model also showed that previous pick rate still mattered.
 Agents that were already popular in the professional meta tended to remain relevant even after accounting for patch adjustments.
 This suggests that team familiarity, established strategies, and overall comfort with certain agents continue to play an important role in professional agent selection.

 Overall, the findings suggest that patch balance changes do contribute to professional pick-rate movement, but they are only part of a much larger competitive environment that also includes map pools, team strategy, coaching adaptation, and evolving tournament metas.

+## How to Run

+1. Clone or download this repository.
+2. Download the VCT dataset from Kaggle.
+3. Update file paths in the notebook if needed.
+4. Open `valorant_patch_analysis.ipynb` in Jupyter Notebook.
+5. Run the notebook cells in order.

 ## Technologies Used
 - Python